leshow/haskell-filter-map-reduce-bench/README.md

 `[0, 2 .. x]`.
 This significantly speeds up the execution time on my machine to ~10 ms.

-The cake goes to Cale for the fun4 implementation, which runs in 32.63 ns, beating the Rust implementation significantly.
+Thanks to Cale for the fun4 implementation, which runs in 32.63 ns.
+I'm not sure if this is a real execution time though or just the haskell compiler optimizing the function to be returning a single value, since the 1000 length list and 1000000 length list return in the same amount of time.